thu-tram/mangg-may-tinh/end-to-end/end-to-end.md

 First, we can verify that the router's IP address, 192.168.1.1, belongs to the local subnet, 192.168.1.2/24.
 This tells us that the router is in the local network, and by sending an Ethernet packet to the router's MAC address, we'll reach the router.

 To find the router's MAC address, we broadcast an ARP request, asking for the MAC address of 192.168.1.1 (router's IP address).
-The router hears this request and replies, saying, ``I'm 192.168.1.1, and my MAC address is 01:ab:cd:ef:42:01.''
+The router hears this request and replies, saying, "I'm 192.168.1.1, and my MAC address is 01:ab:cd:ef:42:01."

 We can now cache this IP-to-MAC mapping, and we now know the router's MAC address.
 As long as this entry stays in the cache, we won't have to make the same ARP request again.
 All future requests to the outside Internet can be forwarded to the router's MAC address.